 - For the fullest flavor, let it stand for a couple of days.

-- Combine all ingredients and whisk to blend well.
+- Combine all ingredients in a mixing bowl, toss and serve.

 Mustard greens are a good source of soluble fiber which benefits our cholesterol control.
 Give this unique and flavorful dish a try.